kieranajp/k8s-php-fpm/README.md

 # Kubernetes configuration

 This repository contains K8s configuration for nginx / php-fpm applications that aren't just APIs!
+A shared volume is used to mount static files (js, css, etc) on both nginx and fpm containers, so that you can use this setup for a full website.

 It also includes nginx as an ingress controller, to save costs on GKE (as their HTTP Load Balancer isn't so cheap).